Andrew Wakefield: Fraud and conflict of interest allegations

 In October 2012, research published in PNAS, the Proceedings of the National Academy of Sciences, identified Wakefield's 1998 paper as the most cited retracted scientific paper, with 758 citations, and gave the "reason for retraction" as "fraud".

 Journal retractions

 On 2 February 2010, The Lancet formally retracted Wakefield's 1998 paper.
 The retraction states: "The claims in the original paper that children were 'consecutively referred' and that investigations were 'approved' by the local ethics committee have been proven to be false."

 The following day, the editor of a specialist journal, NeuroToxicology, withdrew another Wakefield paper that was in press.
 The article, which concerned research on monkeys, had already been published online and sought to implicate vaccines in autism.

 In May 2010, The American Journal of Gastroenterology retracted a paper of Wakefield's that used data from the 12 patients of the article in The Lancet.

-On 5 January 2011, British Medical Journal editors recommended that Wakefield's other publications be scrutinized and retracted if need be.
+On 5 January 2011, British Medical Journal editors recommended that Wakefield's other publications be scrutinised and retracted if need be.